OSCNWeb/oscn-news/_posts/2020-08-28-cjtd-2020-1-court-on-the-judiciary-trial.md

 category:
   - supreme
 ---
-Court on the Judiciary Trial Scheduled to commence on August 31, 2020.

 Case No. CJTD-2020-1, _The Supreme Court of the State of Oklahoma, Petitioner v.
 Kendra Coleman, Respondent_.

 On Monday, August 31, 2020, at 9:00 a.m., Trial in the above-referenced matter will commence in the Court on the Judiciary, Trial Division.
 Thereafter, proceedings are scheduled to commence at 8:30 a.m. each weekday (except Labor Day) until concluded.